amandeepmittal/amanhimself.dev/src/content/blog/create-custom-status-bar-hook-react-navigation.md

 ---
-title: "How to create a custom hook to change status bar styles for every screen using React Navigation"
+title: 'How to create a custom hook to change status bar styles for every screen using React Navigation'
 author: Aman Mittal
 pubDatetime: 2020-03-13T03:42:51Z
 slug: create-custom-status-bar-hook-react-navigation